zzGHzz/agents/README.md

 2. Use lowercase, hyphen-separated names
 3. Write clear descriptions for when the subagent should be used
 4. Include specific instructions in the system prompt

+## Troubleshooting

+### Common Issues

+**Agent not being invoked automatically:**
+- Ensure your request clearly indicates the domain (e.g., "performance issue" → performance-engineer)
+- Be specific about the task type (e.g., "review code" → code-reviewer)

+**Unexpected agent selection:**
+- Provide more context about your tech stack and requirements
+- Use explicit invocation if you need a specific agent

+**Multiple agents producing conflicting advice:**
+- This is normal - different specialists may have different priorities
+- Ask for clarification: "Reconcile the recommendations from security-auditor and performance-engineer"

+**Agent seems to lack context:**
+- Provide background information in your request
+- Reference previous conversations or established patterns

+### Getting Help

+If agents aren't working as expected:
+1. Check agent descriptions in their individual files
+2. Try more specific language in your requests
+3. Use explicit invocation to test specific agents
+4. Provide more context about your project and goals

 ## Learn More